-The Housing Our Youth (HOY) program is an initiative led by the YMCA of San Diego County, the County of San Diego, and six partners/subcontractors throughout San Diego County: San Diego Youth Services, SBCS, North County Lifeline, Urban Street Angels, The LGBTQ Center, and Home Start.
+The Housing Our Youth (HOY) program is an initiative led by the YMCA of San Diego County, the County of San Diego, and six partners/subcontractors throughout San Diego County: San Diego Youth Services, SBCS, North County Lifeline, Urban Street Angels, The San Diego LGBT Community Center, and Home Start.
 Together these organizations aim to end youth homelessness and give San Diego youth the opportunity to live self-sufficient lives.

 San Diego has youth and young adults experiencing homelessness across the entire region and in all types of communities.
 San Diego’s broken housing market is forcing young people into desperate situations.
 Inadequate coordination between providers and across systems means that too often successful outcomes are achieved despite the system – not because of it.
 African American and Hispanic/Latino youth are experiencing homelessness and risk factors, such as incarceration, at much higher rates than their peers in general.
 Our solution is to create opportunities for underserved youth to have safe and stable homes where their journey to independence is supported through an accessible, youth-driven ecosystem of care.